Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 ping -c 3 1.1.1.1
 ```

-If You Receive Error Like **Unknown host** Or **Network is unreachable,** Means You Are Not Online Yet.
+If You Receive Error Like **Unknown Host** Or **Network is Not Available,** Means You Are Not Online Yet.
 Review Your Network Configuration And Redo The Above Steps.

 ### Wireless Connection - ( wpa_supplicant ) :